wikiepeidia/ROBLOX-HttpError-ConnectFail/README.md

 This script is mainly for Bee Swarm macroing, which checks for the strange HTTP error message on ROBLOX, presses retry, and the Natro macro will automatically restart.

-This weird error appears to occur only on ROBLOX; other websites are fine (the fact that if you use multiple ROBLOX instances, this error still appears even when one is running is odd.
-The router is useless).
 Credit: ChatGPT, GitHub Copilot

 Usage: Run the script, click start, and run your Natro macro.